amcocan/darkness_datapack/README.md

 - `/trigger show_frame` ~ _This unhides the nearest `minecraft:item_frame` or `minecraft:glow_item_frame` within 1.5 blocks of the player._

 ## miniblocks
+Adds the ability to turn minecraft blocks into mini-blocks (retextured playerheads) using a `minecraft:stonecutter`.

+Mini Blocks was built by [The Vanilla Tweeks Team](https://vanillatweaks.net/about/).
+Maintained by [Vanilla Tweeks](https://vanillatweaks.net/about/).

+> Learn about the details of this datapack on [vanillatweaks.net](https://vanillatweaks.net/picker/datapacks/).

 ## mutetags
 To silence an entity rename a `minecraft:name_tag` to `/mute` (case-sensitive) and apply the `minecraft:name_tag` to the entity.
 To revert this change, repeat the steps with a `minecraft:name_tag` renamed to `/unmute` (case-sensitive).